 Last Minute Christmas Gifts are not Always a Good Deal

 I’ll let you in on a secret – the advertising industry loves people that go shopping for last minute Christmas gifts.
 In fact, many companies thrive off the time.
 There is a misconception that the weeks leading up to the big Holiday is the time to get deals and save money on Christmas gifts.
 This, however, could not be further from the truth.
 Take big screen televisions for example.
 That is a staple of the Black Friday crowd, yet the best time to buy them is in late January – early February as the next models are rolling out; people want new TV’s to watch the Super Bowl which results in lower prices on last year’s models.
 The point is, you need to be an informed consumer so you can save money and not spend unnecessarily when you don’t have to.
+If you’re pressed for time, you might be better off just getting them a unique gift card rather than over pay for a specific item!

 More Time Means you can be More Selective